Build Trauma-Informed Skills Today

 • Supplementary technical assistance with trauma-informed care

-Please contact us for additional detail and Mayerson's pricing options.
+Please contact us for additional details and Mayerson Center’s pricing options.

-• We are glad to support educators in continuing education.
+• We are glad to support professionals in continuing education.
 The steps to establish continuing education credits vary by state.
-Participants will receive a certificate of completion documenting four hours of didactic learning.
-(Submission of the post-course evaluation is required for participants to receive the certificate.)
+Participants will receive a certificate documenting four hours of didactic learning for completing the course course.

 Participants, ask your school administrator how to receive credit.